gurkenlabs/litiengine/README.md

 ![LITIengine Logo](https://github.com/gurkenlabs/litiengine/blob/master/resources/LITIEngine_Logo_big.png "LITIengine Logo")

-LITIengine is the pure 2D free java game engine.
+LITIengine is the pure open-source java game engine for creating 2D PC games.
 Written in plain Java 8, it provides all the infrastructure to create a 2D tile based java game, be it a platformer or a top-down adventure.

 > ## Important Note